vinzdef/code-stats/README.md

+Collection of bash scripts to keep track of how many lines I write and their language

 Computes how many lines of code are in my Workspace directory for each language, formatting the result in json under ./results/languages.json

 Also shows the following statistcs: (under ./results/stats.json)